act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

     passed: further testing needed
     inapplicable: further testing needed wcag20:2.2.4: # Interruptions (AAA)
-    secondary: This success criterion is **stricter** than this rule.
+    secondary: This success criterion is **more strict** than this rule.
 This is because the rule allows redirects longer than 20 hours.
-This is why some of the passed examples may not satisfy this success criterion. wcag20:3.2.5: # Change on Request (AAA)
+Some of the passed examples do not satisfy this success criterion. wcag20:3.2.5: # Change on Request (AAA)
-    secondary: This success criterion is **stricter** than this rule.
+    secondary: This success criterion is **more strict** than this rule.
 This is because the rule allows redirects longer than 20 hours.
-This is why some of the passed examples may not satisfy this success criterion. wcag-technique:G110: # Using an instant client-side redirect
+Some of the passed examples do not satisfy this success criterion. wcag-technique:G110: # Using an instant client-side redirect
     forConformance: false
     failed: not satisfied